ESMValGroup/ESMValTool/esmvaltool/utils/recipe_test_workflow/doc/source/user_guide/workflow.rst

   :Executes:
      The ``configure.py`` script from the |Rose| app
   :Details:
-     Runs once at the beginning of the workflow, after the install_cold task, and then at the start of each cycle, after the successful completion of the previous cycle's compare job
+     Runs once at the beginning of the workflow, immediately after the successful completion of the ``install_cold`` job, and then at the start of each cycle, after the successful completion of the previous cycle's compare jobs

 ``process``
   :Description: